dpploy/engy-4350/README.md

 start a Jupyter Notebook server on your web browser with all notebooks listed.
 Upon clicking on individual notebook files, you will access the live course notebooks.
 + Use the green `download` button above on the right upper side of the page and download a ZIP archive to your local machine.
 Unzip the archive.
 Then use your own Jupyter Notebook server to navigate to the directory created by the unzip operation and upload the notebook files.
 In this case the files will not be updated and you will need to return to the repository for getting new files or updated versions of previously downloaded files.

+Students will profit from a [companion course](https://github.com/dpploy/chen-3170) that explains many of the computational aspects of using Jupyter notebooks and methods in computational engineering.

 Thanks in advance for inputs to improve this course.\
 Regards,\